5l1v3r1/WhatsSpy-Public-wiki/updates.markdown

 ## Changelog

-*At every update you can just re-download the repository and replace it with the current files (make sure you replace and not delete all the files).*
+*At every update you can just re-download the repository and replace it with the current files (make sure you replace and not delete all the files).
+If you used `git` (as stated in the getting-started) you can execute `git fetch --all
+` followed by `git reset --hard origin/master`.
+The Raspberry Pi image does this automatically every 24 hours.*

 ---
 **Update 1.5.0** :